norvig/paip-lisp/docs/chapter8.md

 ```

 To handle all the cases, we would need an infinite number of rules.
-The pattern-matching language is not powerful enough to express this succintly.
+The pattern-matching language is not powerful enough to express this succinctly.
 It might help if nested sums (and products) were unnested; that is, if we allowed + to take an arbitrary number of arguments instead of just one.
 Once the arguments are grouped together, we could sort them, so that, say, all the `ys` appear before `z` and after `x`.
 Then like terms could be grouped together.